srimuthurajesh/Tech-Notes/JavaScript/Angular/typescript.md

 # Typescript
-TypeScript offers all of JavaScript’s features, and an additional layer TypeScript’s **type system**.
+> TypeScript is a superset of JavaScript with an additional layer TypeScript’s **type system**

+**Advantages**:
+1. to enhance the development experience
+2. allowing for early error detection
+3. improved tooling support.

-JS only provides string and number datatype
+Note: JS only provides string and number datatype

+## 1. Basic Types
+1. String: Represents textual data.
+`let name: string = "Alice";`

+2. Boolean: Represents true or false values.
+`let isActive: boolean = true;`

+3. Any: A flexible type that can hold any value
+`let randomValue: any = 42; // Can also be a string, object, etc.`

 ### Defining types
 ```